jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 safe updates
 throughout the
 vehicle lifecycle
-ISOSAE 21434 and WP
+ISO/SAE 21434 and WP
 .29 work together to
 protect vehicles on a global scale
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 77
 DOES R155 ALIGN WITH IN\-FIELD THREATS?
-Upstreams research team analyzed publicly reported automotive cyber incidents that occurred in 2023, and correlated them to the seven threat categories presented in Annex 5 of R155\.
+Upstream’s research team analyzed publicly reported automotive cyber incidents that occurred in 2023, and correlated them to the seven threat categories presented in Annex 5 of R155\.
 4\.3\.7 Potential vulnerabilities that could be exploited if not sufficiently protected or hardened